-The component information for the bill of materials was sourced from websites such as the CMU Design Decisions Wiki [31], physical disassembly, and empirically for simple products (such as the soda can).
-In addition to these sources, some of the bills of materials were created from deconstructing preexisting detailed product CAD models.
-CAD models were completed manually and sourced from GrabCAD [25].
-Part material and manufacturing processes were identified using information from Manufacturing Processes for Design Professionals and empirical evidence [32].
+The component information for the bill of materials was sourced from websites such as the CMU Design Decisions Wiki (Carnegie Mellon Design Decisions Laboratory, n.d.), physical disassembly, and empirically for simple products (such as the soda can).
+In addition to these sources, some of the bills of materials were created from deconstructing pre-existing detailed product CAD models.
+CAD models were completed manually and sourced from GrabCAD (Stratasys, n.d.).
+Part material and manufacturing processes were identified using information from Manufacturing Processes for Design Professionals and empirical evidence (Thompson, 2007).
 If a physical product was not available, the component weights were estimated using SolidWorks part geometry and material density.
 The three LCAs were performed for each product using the completed data schema/set form.